Skip to main content

 Why define tags?

-• Human-readable context for buyers exploring your catalog
+• Human-readable context for buyers exploring your signal definitions

 • Enables efficient authorization (“all premium signals”)